dhaks-cse/LifeGraph/README.md

 LifeGraph

-LifeGraph is an Android app that helps users track habits, monitor mood, and visualize personal productivity.
+LifeGraph is an Android app built in Kotlin that helps users track habits, monitor mood, and visualize personal productivity.

 Features:
 - Habit tracking